EMBYRDEV/CharacterController2D/README.md

 # CharacterController2D

-CharacterController2D is a reimplementation of Unity's CharacterController class using the 2D physics engine that doesnt share the same limitations of other solutions.
+CharacterController2D is a reimplementation of Unity's CharacterController class using the 2D physics engine that doesn't share the same limitations of other solutions.

 ## Features